Interactive Group Activities

-SCAVENGER HUNT: Let children HUNT for items that might have something to do with today's story and Jesus' resurrection, such as a stone, linen, cloth, picture of an empty tomb, etc. After the children have found all the items that the teacher gives them to find, let the children hold up their item as the Resurrection Story is told.
+SCAVENGER HUNT: Let the children hunt for items that might have something to do with today's story and Jesus' resurrection such as a stone, linen, cloth, and picture of an empty tomb.
+After the children have found all the items that the teacher gives them to find, let the children hold up their item as the Resurrection Story is told.

-TOMB PAINTING: Let children PAINT a large tomb on a piece of construction paper, with grass and clouds, etc around the tomb.
+TOMB PAINTING: Let the children PAINT a picture of a tomb on a piece of construction paper with grass and clouds, etc around the tomb.
 Paint HE LIVES above the tomb art.

-CROSS BOOK MARKERS: Give children supplies to draw and cut out a cross and decorate with stickers, markers and a small cut out of an empty tomb to glue onto the book markers.
-Write I HAVE SEEN THE LORD, or JESUS LIVES, etc. Give children a ribbon to put into a hole at the top of the cross.
+CROSS BOOK MARKERS: Give the children supplies to draw and cut out a cross from card stock.
+Decorate it with stickers and colored markers to make a book marker.
+Write I HAVE SEEN THE LORD, or JESUS LIVES on the cross.
+Add a ribbon put through a hole at the top of the cross.

-PLAY ACTING: Let children play act the story as children are designated as angels, or Mary, disciples, Peter, John, gardener etc. Place a sheet or bedspread over a table to be the empty tomb that children can crawl into as they go "under the table".
-Let the children take turns telling parts of the story while the other children play act the characters in today's story.
-A video camera would make this special for the children as they view the "story" as they tell it!
+PLAY ACTING: Let the children play act the resurrection story as told in today's lesson.
+Designate children to play the roles of angels, Mary, disciples, Peter, John, and the gardener.
+Place a sheet over a table to be the empty tomb that the children can crawl into as they go under the table.
+Let the children take turns telling parts of the story while the other children act out today's story.

-MYSTERY SNACKS: Give each child an empty toilet paper roll to fill with a few candies and then write and decorate a small card with stickers and words from today's lesson.
-Place the small card and candy inside the toilet paper roll and wrap with tissue paper or other wrapping paper and ribbon-tie each end.
-Encourage children to give their mystery snack to another person outside the class.
-Then the teacher can SURPRISE the children with a "mystery snack" that the teacher has prepared ahead of time for each class member!!
+MYSTERY SNACKS: Give each child an empty toilet paper roll to fill with small candies (M&Ms, jelly beans, etc.) and then write and decorate a small card with stickers and words from today's lesson.
+Place the card and candy inside the toilet paper roll, wrap it with tissue paper or wrapping paper and tie each end with a ribbon.
+Encourage the children to give their mystery snack to another person outside the class.
+Then the teacher can surprise the children with a treat of cross-shaped cookies that the teacher has prepared ahead of time!